Cameron Hepple: Alcobendas Sport

 On 31 January 2013, Hepple signed a contract with Madrid-based side Alcobendas Sport of the Tercera Division group 7 until the end of the 2013 season.
 In January and March 2013, Hepple had trials with Queens Park Rangers and Watford, both of high levels in the English football league system, but was not offered a contract despite an early interest from the latter.
 At the end of the season, Hepple left the club and had trials with clubs from Japan's J. League Division 2.
 Hepple decided to wait until the January transfer window before deciding on his next club after earning interest from clubs while in Japan.
 Hepple also expressed interest in Major League Soccer clubs, especially Toronto FC, because he holds a Canadian passport.
-He had previously generated interest from clubs in Major League Soccer in 2010, at which time he trialed with Seattle Sounders and Colorado Rapids.
+He had previously generated interest from clubs in Major League Soccer in 2010, at which time he trialed with Seattle Sounders FC and Colorado Rapids.

 International

 Hepple is a full international for the Bahamas national football team.
-He played for the Bahamas U-17 and U-23 teams before making his senior debut in a World Cup qualification match against Dominica in March 2004, when just 15 years old.
+He played for The Bahamas U-17 and U-23 teams before making his senior debut in a World Cup qualification match against Dominica in March 2004, when just 15 years old.
 Hepple has since earned 13 caps, 8 of those in World Cup qualification games.
-He scored his first goal for Bahamas in a 4–0 rout of Turks and Caicos in a 2014 qualification game.
+He scored his first goal for The Bahamas in a 4–0 rout of Turks and Caicos in a 2014 qualification game.